I’ve been thinking about mental health a lot this week. Particularly apt with it being Mental Health Awareness Week.

 In a couple of months time it will be the anniversary of my best friends suicide.

-I often wonder, if there had been more publicity about mental health back then, if there had been easier access to information, support groups etc, whether she may still be here.
+I often wonder, if there had been more publicity about mental health before her death, if there had been easier access to information, support groups, etc., whether she might still be here.

 We’ll never know.